 If you are a pet parent, you already know what it means to have a pet that serves as a companion and a friend.
-That is why choosing a diet becomes an important consideration, especially when it comes to your Shiba Inu.
+That is why choosing a diet is an important consideration, especially when it comes to your Shiba Inu.
 You may have heard of raw dog food diets before, but today we’ll sort through the information together and end with a simple raw dog food recipe to try out.

 A Significantly Longer Life

-Studies reveal that a raw dog food diet contribute to a dog’s continual health and longevity.
+Studies reveal that a raw dog food diet contributes to a dog’s continual health and longevity.
 In fact, statistics show that introducing a raw food diet into a dog’s meal plan can lengthen its lifespan significantly.